 As we have explained above, only 0.5% of polio infections lead to permanent paralysis.
 It is this subgroup of polio victims with the most severe symptoms – paralysis – that is cited in most discussions regarding the prevalence of polio.
 But unfortunately authors do not always make this clear, and instead of referring to the ‘number of reported cases of polio’ – as it is commonly done – it would be accurate and more complete to speak of the ‘number of reported paralytic cases of polio’ when this is what is actually referred to.

 In the past children’s paralysis was often not correctly diagnosed as polio.
-Stool samples need to be analyzed to be able to distinguish paralytic symptoms from Guillain-Barré Syndrome, transverse myelitis, or traumatic neuritis.48
+Stool samples need to be analyzed to be able to distinguish paralytic symptoms from Guillain-Barré Syndrome, transverse myelitis, or traumatic neuritis.58

 With the establishment of the Global Polio Eradication Initiative (GPEI) in 1988, monitoring and reporting procedures became standardized around the world.
 The GPEI’s surveillance system relies on the detection of acute flaccid paralysis (AFP), which refers to paralytic symptoms more generally and is occurring in a population for reasons other than polio, such as trauma or Guillain-Barré syndrome (GBS).
 Having to report all cases of AFP in any child under 15 years of age means that a country with a good monitoring system in place should detect at least 1 AFP case per 100,000 under-15-year-olds.
 If the number of AFP cases is less than 1 per 100,000 under-15-year-olds then there is reason to suspect that paralytic polio cases too are underreported.

-As shown in Graphic B on the right below, Tebbens et al. (2011) estimate the total global number of paralytic polio cases to be around 270,000 per year in the late 1980s when the reported number of cases only surmounts to around 30,000 paralytic cases per year.
+As shown in section B of the graphic, Tebbens et al. (2010) estimate the total global number of paralytic polio cases to be around 270,000 per year in the late 1980s when the reported number of cases only surmounts to around 30,000 paralytic cases per year.

-Many official sources, such as the Annual Report of the GPEI in 2016, cite the number of paralytic cases to be more than 350,000 in some years in the 1980s and accordingly estimate the correction factor to be even larger than 7.
-It is therefore even more remarkable that as reporting standards improved over time – and a greater number of paralytic polio cases are detected and reported – the number of paralytic polio cases dropped dramatically, so that only 42 paralytic polio cases were reported in 2016.
+Other sources estimated similar figures.
+The WHO estimated the number of paralytic polio cases to be between 200,000 to 300,000 per year during the 1980s.61 It is therefore even more remarkable that as reporting standards improved over time – and a greater number of paralytic polio cases are detected and reported – the number of paralytic polio cases dropped dramatically, so that only 42 paralytic polio cases were reported in 2016.